 Lastly, it is frequently useful to be able to analyze multiple runs at the same time as a batch.
 This can be done from one or multiple session files at the same time.
 To load multiple sessions at once, simply select multiple session from the Open Session dialog using control-click.
 The sessions with all of their runs will show up in the Select Runs tab.
 Check the checkboxes next to all of the runs that you want to analyze, or use a shortcut selection button like “Select Saved”.
 Since local analyses may be different in different session files, the Select Analysis tab only lets you use imported analyses for batch analysis.
 If you know that all of the session files use the same analysis, you can just load one of the session’s designs using the workstation’s “Open Design” function then use it for importing.
 In batch analysis, you will want to use “Run to End” so that you can set a save location once and send everything there.
 Press that button, select the save location and let the analysis begin.

 Note that in some cases due to RAM restrictions, Picto may have trouble analyzing multiple large sessions as a batch.
-In cases like this, the sessions that could not be successfully analyzed will be highlighted red at the end of the batch run.
-A dialog will pop-up that will give you the option to select failed analyses and try them again.
+In cases like this, the sessions that were not be successfully analyzed will be highlighted red at the end of the batch run.
+A dialog will pop-up and provide the option to select failed analyses and try them again.

 Upgrading Software